 One of the increasingly frequent questions I get asked, particularly by people from a scientific or financial domain, is how to effectively visualise uncertainty of data and of statistics.

 My response is usually to make suggestions around annotated markings and/or colour gradients to indicate increasing or declining certainties.
 I've been gathering bits evidence for these suggestions and any other sample solutions that might work in different contexts.
-There aren't that many but I have compiled some references, papers and examples for anyone interested.
-If any others emerge I will add them to this list, so if you have any suggestions, please let me know: 1.
-2. 3.
-4. 5.
 Guesstimate.
 Index.
 Data.
 Data Desk - Los Angeles Times.
 Visualizing Data Uncertainty: An Experiment with D3.js.
 In this post, I'd like to discuss some different ways to use uncertain data in simple visualizations.

 We understand that humanitarian assistance is both a gift and an investment on behalf of the American public.
+It contributes to a future that all of us will share.
 Sense about Science – Because evidence matters.
 Google News Lab.
 Data Visualization.
 Disinformation Visualization: How to lie with datavis.
 By Mushon Zer-Aviv, January 31, 2014 Seeing is believing.